-- This schedule is a condensed version of Schedule 5.2 in the 2018-19 Revised Estimates. - Schedule 23.1 provides information to track the board's accounts receivable from the province relating to capital programs. - Most items are populated by the ministry or from other schedules. - Column 1, the balance as at September 1, 2018, will be populated from the 2017-18 Financial Statements, Schedule 5.2. - The September 1 to March 31 capital grant receivable in Column 2 will come from Tab 1 of Schedule 23, Line 5. - Column 2.1 is to report any previous year ministry capital grant adjustment made in the current school year.
-For example, a 2017-18 GSN regulation amendment made subsequent to the 2017-18 financial statements on a capital grant approval table will impact the grant entitlement in 2017-18 but the payment adjustment will be made in a subsequent school year (2018-19).
+- This schedule is a condensed version of Schedule 5.2 in the 2020-21 Revised Estimates. - Schedule 23.1 provides information to track the board's accounts receivable from the province relating to capital programs. - Most items are populated by the ministry or from other schedules. - Note that the Not Permanently Financed section of the schedule has been divided into provincial and federal sections for tracking purposes.
+However, accounts receivable for CVRIS and CAIF will be treated as provincial accounts receivable on the Statement of Financial Position (Schedule 19) as funds will flow to boards through the province.

+- Column 1, the balance as at September 1, 2020, will be populated from the 2019-20 Financial Statements, Schedule 5.2. - The September 1 to March 31 capital grant receivable in Column 2 will come from Tab 1 of Schedule 23, the total of Line 1.3 (if applicable to the grant) and Line 5. - Column 2.1 is to report any previous year ministry capital grant adjustment made in the current school year.
+For example, a 2019-20 GSN regulation amendment made subsequent to the 2019-20 financial statements on a capital grant approval table will impact the grant entitlement in 2019-20 but the payment adjustment will be made in a subsequent school year (2020-21).
 Therefore, an adjustment related to a prior year entitlement would be required to amend the accounts receivable accordingly.
-Please note that the Deferred Capital Contribution will also be affected in the same away.

-- Column 5, Capital Grant Payments and Principal Payments and Retirement of Supported Debt comes from internal information provided by the ministry. - Column 6 is calculated as the sum of Columns 1 to 5, and is the balance at March 31, 2019.
+Please note that the Deferred Capital Contribution will also be affected in the same away. - Column 5, Capital Grant Payments and Principal Payments and Retirement of Supported Debt comes from internal information provided by the ministry. - Column 6 is calculated as the sum of Columns 1 to 5, and is the balance at March 31, 2021.

-Boards are required to set up a receivable for the eligible capital expenditures incurred up to March 31, 2019.
+Boards are required to set up a receivable for the eligible capital expenditures incurred up to March 31, 2021.
 As well, the revenue related to the receivable and DCC associated with the capital asset will have to be recorded.
-This can be done in Columns B.2 and B.3 of Schedule 19 and Schedule 20 if these amounts were not already included in Column A.1 (March 31, 2019 trial balance).
+This can be done in Columns B.2 and B.3 of Schedule 19 and Schedule 20 if these amounts were not already included in Column A.1 (March 31, 2021 trial balance).
 Note that boards would use Column B.3 if DCC is not already recorded in your general ledger.
-It is anticipated that most boards have included DCC and the receivable in their G/L as of 2018-19.
+It is anticipated that most boards have included DCC and the receivable in their G/L as of 2019-20.